 Ingredients

-• ยพ teaspoon fine sea salt (reduce if using table salt or if sensitive to salt)
+- 3/4 teaspoon fine sea salt reduce if using table salt or if sensitive to salt

-• 1 cup semi-sweet or milk chocolate chips (we like milk chocolate)
+- 1 cup chocolate chips semi-sweet or milk chocolate; I like milk chocolate

 Instructions

-• CHOCOLATE CHIPS: In a medium-sized bowl, combine the chocolate chips, mini chocolate chips, and the toffee baking bits.
+- In a medium bowl, combine the chocolate chips, mini chocolate chips, and toffee baking bits.
 Stir to evenly mix.
 Set aside for now.

-• WET INGREDIENTS: Melt the butter in a very large, microwave-safe bowl.
-Once melted, let stand to fully cool, about 5-10 minutes.
-It's important the butter isn't hot when you add in the sugars or it will melt the sugar and make the cookies flat/greasy.
+- Melt the butter in a very large, microwave-safe bowl.
+Once melted, let stand to fully cool, about 5โ10 minutes.
+Hot butter will melt the sugar and make the cookies flat/greasy.
 Once butter has cooled to room temperature, use a whisk or wooden spoon to stir in the light brown sugar.
 Mix until smooth and integrated.
-Add in the egg and vanilla paste or extract.
+Add the egg and vanilla paste or extract.
 Stir again until smooth.

-• DRY INGREDIENTS: Add in the baking soda, baking powder, and salt.
+- Add in baking soda, baking powder, and salt.
 Again, stir until smooth.
-Add in the correctly measured (See Note 2) cake flour and regular flour and mix until just combined.
-It will be thick!
-Don't overmix the dough.
-Gently stir in 1 ยพ cups of chocolate chip mixture until combined.
+Add the correctly measured (see note 2) cake flour and regular flour and mix until just combined.
+Dough will be thick!
+Donโt overmix.
+Gently stir in 1 and 3/4 cups of chocolate chip mixture until combined.

-• FORM COOKIE DOUGH BALLS: We're going to form 6 cookie dough balls out of the dough.
-Using a ยฝ cup measuring cup, pack dough into the cup to get an accurate measurement.
-Alternatively, weigh the dough on a food scale; each ball should be around 155 grams (5ยฝ ounces).
-You should get 6 equal cookie dough balls.
+- Form 6 cookie dough balls.
+Using a 1/2 cup measuring cup, pack dough into the cup to get an accurate measurement.
+Alternatively, weigh the dough on a food scale; each ball should be around 155 grams (5-1/2 ounces).
+You should get 6 cookie dough balls.

-• CHILL DOUGH: Press the remaining chocolate chip mixture generously onto the top and sides of the cookie dough balls.
-(Don't press into the bottoms of the cookies where they'll burn.)
-It's okay if you don't use all the chocolate chips; set aside any leftovers to press into the tops of the cookies after baking.
-Place the chocolate-chip-coated balls of dough on a parchment-paper-lined plate or sheet pan, cover, and chill for 45 minutes up to an hour.
-Or, place in an airtight bag/container and chill for 24 hours (Gideon's chills their cookie dough for 24 hours).
+- Press the remaining chocolate chip mixture generously onto the top and sides of the dough balls (but not the bottoms of the cookies where theyโll burn.)
+Itโs okay if you donโt use all the chocolate chips; set aside leftovers to press into the tops of the cookies after baking.
+Place the chocolate-chip-coated dough balls on a parchment-paper-lined plate or sheet pan, cover, and chill for 45 minutes up to an hour.
+Or place in an airtight bag/container and chill for 24 hours (Gideonโs chills their dough for 24 hours).

-• BAKE: Preheat the oven to 325 degrees F. Line a pan with a silicone liner or parchment paper; don't line with foil.
-Place 2-3 dough balls at a time on a sheet pan, giving the cookies plenty of space to spread.
-Bake for 15-23 minutes, erring on the side of underbaking, to keep them soft and chewy.
-(We like ours right around 16 or 17 mins.)
-The cookies will "bake" a little more out of the oven as they set.
+- Preheat oven to 325ยฐF.
+Line a pan with a silicone liner or parchment paper; donโt line with foil.
+Place 2โ3 dough balls at a time on a sheet pan, giving the cookies plenty of space to spread.
+Bake for 15โ23 minutes, erring on the side of underbaking to keep them soft and chewy.
+(I like them right around 16โ17 mins.)
+The cookies will โbakeโ a little more out of the oven as they set.
 Visual cues: edges should be slightly browned and tops should not be wet/gooey looking.

-• MAKE 'EM PRETTY: Remove the tray of cookies from the oven and, working quickly, immediately press the edges of each cookie slightly inwards with the back of a metal spatula.
+- Remove the tray of cookies from the oven and, working quickly, immediately press the edges of each cookie slightly inward with the back of a metal spatula.
 Press any remaining chocolate chips/toffee bits onto the tops of the cookies.
-Allow cookies to cool on the baking tray for 10-15 minutes before using a metal spatula to transfer them to a cooling rack.
+Allow cookies to cool on the tray for 10โ15 minutes before using a metal spatula to transfer them to a cooling rack.
 If you like salty-sweet flavors, add a few flakes of salt on top while the chocolate is still a bit gooey.

 Video